rmsolgi/geneticalgorithm/README.md

 ## Standard GA vs. Elitist GA

 The convergence curve of an elitist genetic algorithm is always non-increasing.
 So, the best ever found solution is equal to the best solution of the last iteration.
 However, the convergence curve of a standard genetic algorithm is different.
-If elit_ratio is zero geneticalgroithm implements a standard GA.
-The output of geneticalgorithm for standard GA is the best ever found solution not the solution of the last iteration.
+If `elit_ratio` is zero geneticalgroithm2 implements a standard GA.
+The output of geneticalgorithm2 for standard GA is the best ever found solution not the solution of the last iteration.
 The difference between the convergence curve of standard GA and elitist GA is shown below:

 ![](https://github.com/rmsolgi/geneticalgorithm/blob/master/genetic_algorithm_convergence_curve.gif)